How to Remove Beer Bottle Labels: Powerful Techniques

 4. Scrub the Labels: Use a scrubbing pad, steel wool, or sponge to remove labels.
 Start from one corner to the other to ensure uniformity.

-5. Rinse the Bottles: After all the labels have been detached from the bottles and no glue remains, you need to rinse them using clean running water.
-This helps remove all the OxiClean residue.
+5. Rinse the Bottles: After all the labels have been detached from the bottles and no glue remains, you need to rinse them (bottles) using clean running water.
+Rinsing helps remove all the OxiClean residue.

 Pros